er1cw00/ElfHook/README.md

 - void elf_hooker::set_prehook_cb( prehook_cb ):

-set a callback function, which would be invoked before hooked. if it return false,  prehook_cb function like  this:
+set a callback function, which would be invoked before hooked.
+The function with func_name will not be hooked, if it return false.  prehook_cb function like  this:

 > bool prehook_cb(const char* module_name, const char* func_name);